quantmonster/quantmonster.github.io/_posts/2022-09-07-modeling-tips.md

 <li>Return to step 1.</li>
 </ol>

-<h4><b>Generate human-readable justifications and logs.</b></h4>
+<h4><b>Make your model justify its decisions.</b></h4>

 <ul>
  <li>To gain confidence in your model and speed up the debugging process, it helps to generate human-readable justifications for why your model makes decisions it does.</li>
  <li>It's often worth investing some time to make your logs highly informative yet easy to skim.
-(Indents and empty line dividers are your friends.)
 Tuning and debugging go much faster if you can see the forest for the trees.</li>
 </ul>

-<h4><b>Never stall out.
-(Corollary: Control the data-generating process.)</b></h4>
+<h4><b>Control the data-generating process.</b></h4>

+ <li>If you don't control the data-generating process, then it becomes vastly more difficult (and sometimes impossible) to resolve data issues.
+You either need to own the data-generating process yourself or have trust, a good relationship, an open line of communication with the person who does.</li>

+<h4><b>Hard-code interventions when necessary.</b></h4>
 <ul>
  <li>Keep forward momentum.
 If a model is not producing a desired behavior and you're out of ideas, then temporarily hard-code the desired behavior as an "intervention," move on, and periodically revisit the intervention to try out more elegant ideas.</li>
- <li>If you don't control the data-generating process, then it becomes vastly more difficult (and sometimes impossible) to resolve data issues.
-You either need to own the data-generating process yourself or have trust, a good relationship, an open line of communication with the person who does.</li>
  <li>Don't embark on a project unless you have some solid ideas on how to approach it.
 If your desired outcome feels magical, then you probably don't (yet) have enough technical knowledge to achieve it.</li>
 </ul>